- What is your school’s name? West Exe School

-- What is the name and contact details of your special educational needs (SEN) co-ordinator (SENCO) unless you’re a special school: Jessica Baker
+- What is the name and contact details of your Special Educational Needs Coordinator (SENCO)?
+Jessica Baker

 - How West Exe School consider applications for each relevant age group at your school: Full details outlined here